jjla26/javascript/Code-Academy-course/module3/controlFlow.md

 5.
 The first if statement's block was executed.
 That's because moonPhase is 'full', which is true.
 The || operator only needs one thing to be true in order to return true.

+# switch Statements
+Before we move on, let's circle back to else if statements.

+Using else if is a great tool for when we have a few different conditions we'd like to consider.

+else if is limited however.
+If we want to write a program with 25 different conditions, like a JavaScript cash register, we'd have to write a lot of code, and it can be difficult to read and understand.

+To deal with times when you need many else if conditions, we can turn to a switch statement to write more concise and readable code.

+Note: To a computer, a switch statement and an if/else statement are the same, but a switch statement can be easier for other humans to read.
+Part of being a good developer is writing code that both computers and other humans can read.

+switch statements look like this:

+var groceryItem = 'papaya';

+switch (groceryItem) {
+  case 'tomato':
+    console.log('Tomatoes are $0.49');
+    break;
+  case 'lime':
+    console.log('Limes are $1.49');
+    break;
+  case 'papaya':
+    console.log('Papayas are $1.29');
+    break;
+  default:
+    console.log('Invalid item');
+    break;
+}
+The switch keyword initiates the statement, and is followed by ( ... ), which contains the condition that each case will compare to.
+In the example, the condition is groceryItem.
+Inside the block, { ... }, there are cases. case is like the else if part of an if/else if/else statement.
+The word following the first case is 'tomato'.
+If groceryItem equalled 'tomato', that case's console.log would run. groceryItem equals 'papaya', so the first and second case statements are skipped.
+The third case runs since the case is 'papaya' matches groceryItem's value.
+This particular program will log out: 'Papayas are $1.29'.
+Then the program stops with the break keyword.
+This keyword will prevent the switch statement from executing any more of its code.
+At the end of each switch statement, there is a default condition.
+If none of the cases are true, then this code will run.
+Instructions
+1.
+Let's illustrate this by converting our werewolf program to a switch statement.
+For now, let's also delete the foggyNight variable so it doesn't fog up this concept.

+moonPhase will become the condition of the switch statement.
+Then, each moon phase will become each case that the switch statement checks for.

+Start by writing a switch statement with moonPhase as its condition.

+2.
+Then, write each else if condition as a case.

+If moonPhase is 'full', then use console.log to print 'Howwwwlll!!'.

+If moonPhase is 'mostly full', then use console.log to print 'Arms and legs are getting hairier'.

+If moonPhase is 'mostly new', then use console.log to print 'Back on two feet'.

+Remember to add a break after each console.log, like in the example in the instructions.

+3.
+Now, add a default at the end of the switch that uses console.log to print 'Invalid moon phase', in the case that moonPhase does not equal one of our cases.

+4.
+Nice work! switch statements can make your code easier to read and easier for others to understand.